eK00x/festival-02-volunteer-management/README.md

-# T02 Single-Page-Application for Festival Organization (Web-Technologien)
+# T02 Single-Page-Application for Festival Organization (Web Technologies)

-Authors: Alice Alferink & Emilia Kistowski
+## Context
+This project was developed as the second milestone within the "Web Technologies" module at my university.
+The objective was to transition from static web pages to a dynamic Single-Page-Application (SPA).
+The focus was on implementing client-side logic using JavaScript, handling API requests (fetching data), and manipulating the DOM to create an interactive user experience.

 ## Description
-The Website is a simple web application that aims to help with the organization of the festival "Rock am See".
-On top of the site a countdown shows the time left until the festival starts.
-Three further sections display information, events and a list of helpers, who have registered to volunteer at one of the events.
-Via a dropdown menu the list of helpers can be sorted by name or registration date, in descending or ascending order.
-On top of the page there is a fixed navigation bar, that enables the user to jump to all three sections of the site quickly.
-During loading of the helpers information, a three-dot animation signifies the loading process.
+The website is a simple web application that aims to help with the organization of the festival "Rock am See".
+A countdown at the top displays the time remaining until the festival starts.
+Three further sections present information, events, and a list of volunteers who have registered for specific events.
+Via a dropdown menu, the volunteer list can be dynamically sorted by name or registration date in ascending or descending order.
+A fixed navigation bar allows quick access to all sections.
+During the data retrieval process, a three-dot animation signals the loading status.

 ## Folder Structure
 - home.html